28 November 2020 - Released DOSBox/Fractint package to allow running on Windows ftp/current/DOSBox.

 Fractint is a freeware fractal generator created for IBMPC's and compatible computers to run under DOS and ported to Linux.
-This page is for developers who wish to keep up with the latest source changes and users who would like to try the current developer's version.
+You can run the DOS Fractint program under a modern version of Window using DOSBox.
+This page is for anyone who wishes to keep up with the latest source changes and who would like to try the current developer's version.

 Bert Tyler has supplied this about the origins of Fractint:

 Sometime in the spring of 1988 Bert Tyler bought a brand-new IBM PS/2 386/16.
 As an experiment he downloaded and ran a simple Mandelbrot-display program for it - and watched in horror as it took the program two hours to generate half of the initial image.
 In those days a Floating Point math unit was an expensive option on 386-based PCs, and Bert's PC didn't have one.